HKU-BAL/Clair3-Trio/README.md

-# Clair3-Trio: high-performance Nanopore long-reads variant calling in family trios with Trio-to-Trio deep neural networks
+# Clair3-Trio: variant calling in trio using Nanopore long-reads

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

 Contact: Ruibang Luo, Junhao Su
 Email: rbluo@cs.hku.hk, jhsu@cs.hku.hk

 ----

 ## Introduction

-Clair3-Trio is a variants caller tailored for family trios from nanopore long-reads.
-Clair3-Trio employs a Trio-to-Trio deep neural network model that allows it to input all trio’s sequencing information and output all trio’s predicted variants within a single model, to perform far better variant calling.
-We also present MCVLoss, the first loss function that can improve variants calling in trios by leveraging the explicitly encoding of the priors of the Mendelian inheritance in trios.
+Accurate identification of genetic variants from family child-mother-father trio’s sequencing data is important in genomics.
+However, state-of-the-art approaches formulate the question of variant calling from trios as three independent questions that capped their calling accuracy for the Nanopore long-reads sequencing data.
+For better trios variant calling, we introduce Clair3-Trio, the first variant caller tailored for family trios from nanopore long-reads.
+Clair3-Trio employs a Trio-to-Trio deep neural network model that allows it to input the trio’s sequencing information and output all of the trio’s predicted variants within a single model, to perform better variant calling.
+We also present MCVLoss, aloss function tailor-made for variant calling in trios by leveraging the explicit encoding of the Mendelian inheritance.
 Clair3-Trio showed comprehensive improvement in experiments.
 It predicted much fewer Mendelian inheritance violation variations than current state-of-the-art methods.

-Clair3-Trio is fully based on [Clair3](https://github.com/HKU-BAL/Clair3).
+A preprint of Clair3-Trio is available in [bioRxiv]().

 ----